-Coinsurance - An amount you may be required to pay, expressed as a percentage (for example, 20%), as your share of the cost for services or prescription drugs after you pay any deductibles.
+Coinsurance - An amount you may be required to pay, expressed as a percentage (for example, 20%), as your share of the cost for services or prescription drugs.

 Combined Maximum Out-of-Pocket Amount - This is the most you will pay in a year for all services from both network (preferred) providers and out-of-network (non-preferred) providers.